isomerpages/moe-casuarinapri/_caps-contacts/Contact Us.md

 To ensure the safety and security of our students, the school's side-gates (Gate B, Gate C, Gate D, Gate F) are closed during school hours.
-The **school main gate (Gate A) at the Security Post is open the whole day**.
+The&nbsp;**school main gate (Gate A) at the Security Post is open the whole day**.
 Please note the side gates are open before and after school hours for arrival and dismissal as follows:

 ![](/images/gate.png)